 · If you feel she is getting frustrated bring your face closer to your daughter’s face and talk about what’s happening: “You rolled on your tummy.”
 Pause.
 “Your arm got stuck.
 It looks uncomfortable.
 You are trying to get it out.”

-· Bring her to your arm, let her spend some time with you and get recharged and then you can try again to put her on the blanket on her back.
+· Bring her to your arm, let her spend some time with you, and get recharged.
+Then you can try again to put her on the blanket on her back.
 Make sure you do that slowly while supporting her neck with one arm.

 2. Another scenario: sometimes she manages to get herself on her tummy, but doesn’t know yet how to get back on her back.
-She will grow tired after a while.
+Consequently, she will grow tired after a while.
 Should I roll her back?
 You can do the same thing:

 · Start with observation

 · Bring your face closer for support.